 Driving doesn’t mean marketing controls other departments.
 It means marketing contributes to decisions before they’re made — not just to the communications after they’re announced.

-The Evidence Requirement
+The Evidence Question

-That means tracking what works.
-When a campaign is built around audience psychology rather than department priorities, did engagement improve?
+That means tracking what works, and being honest when it doesn’t.
+When a campaign was built around audience psychology rather than department priorities, did engagement improve?
 When marketing contributed to a program’s design rather than just its promotion, did participation increase?
-When a content calendar was built around strategic pillars rather than department submissions, did the organizational narrative get cleaner?
+The answers to those questions are the argument.
+Leadership moves marketing upstream because there’s evidence that marketing upstream produces better organizational outcomes — not because it seems like a good idea in theory.

 Leave a comment